ansys/pyansys-dev-guide/doc/source/guidelines/dev_practices.rst

 Branching Model
 ---------------
-The branching model for a PyAnsys library enables rapid development of features without sacrificing stability.
+The branching model for a PyAnsys project enables rapid development of features without sacrificing stability.
 The model closely follows the `Trunk Based Development <https://trunkbaseddevelopment.com/>`_ approach: